Frequently Asked Questions

-Jewish Senior Life of Metropolitan Detroit is dedicated to enhancing the quality of life for older adults of the Detroit Metropolitan Jewish Community through the provision of personalized, high-quality programs and services that support aging with dignity and choice, maximize independence and embrace Jewish values.
+Jewish Senior Life of Metropolitan Detroit is dedicated to enhancing the quality of life for older adults of the Detroit Metropolitan Jewish Community through the provision of personalized, high-quality residences, programs and services that support aging with dignity and choice, maximize independence and embrace Jewish values.
 Jewish Senior Life is recognized as a premier provider of services, activities and programs for older adults which emphasize wellness and respect Jewish traditions.
-All of our residences provide nutritional kosher meals.
+All of our residences provide nutritious kosher meals.
 JSL values the independence of every resident by the way we enhance the quality of their lives.

 What types of programs are available for older adults through Jewish Senior Life?